 5.11.3.11

-A zoning by-law amendment to permit a Wind Energy Generating System may include a Holding provision under Section 35 of the Planning Act and in accordance with Section 8.5.1 of this Plan.
-Holding provisions shall set out conditions that must be satisfied before the Holding symbol is removed, and may include, but not be limited to, a requirement that a contract has been executed with the appropriate authority to allow the system to be connected to a transmission grid for electrical distribution and completion of an Environmental Screening Report, as defined in Ontario Regulation 116/01, that is acceptable to the Ministry of Environment.
+A zoning by-law amendment to permit a Wind Energy Generating System may include a Holding provision under Section 35 of the Planning Act and in accordance with Section 8.5.1 10.5.1 of this Plan.
+Holding provisions shall set out conditions that must be satisfied before the Holding symbol is removed, and may include, but not be limited to, a requirement that a contract has been executed with the appropriate authority to allow the system to be connected to a transmission grid for electrical distribution and completion of an Environmental Screening Report, as defined in Ontario Regulation 116/01, that is acceptable to the Ministry of the Environment, Conservation and Parks.

 5.11.3.12